Smart Meter Installation Cost

 "To isolate electrics, disconnect, and remove the existing controls, then install new smart thermostat supplied by customer with a test on completion, £189 + VAT."

-Thoroughly search online and compare quotes for different energy suppliers, making sure you're deciding on the best deal for you with a company who're installing smart meters into homes quickly, efficiently and using up-to-date materials.
+• Are you comparing different energy suppliers?
+Thoroughly search online and compare quotes to make sure you're getting the best deal from a company that installs smart meters quickly, efficiently, and using up-to-date materials.

-• Ensure that the electrician they're sending has completed similar jobs to this beforehand and can answer your queries whilst helping you to work the device.
-Always ask for references and pictures from their previous clients.
+• Has the installer completed similar jobs before?
+Can they answer your questions and help you understand how to work the device?
+Always ask for references and pictures from previous clients, which you can often check on MyJobQuote profiles.

-• Before your electrician leaves, make sure they show you how to work the in-home display and answer any questions on how to use the device and how to efficiently save energy.
+• Will they show you how to use the device?
+Before leaving, the installer should explain how the in-home display works and answer any questions on using the device and saving energy efficiently.

 FAQs